layilin/SP23-33852/_annotations/book3.md

 109.415 choral song <!--this one is complicated, but I feel like we should probably add a note about music/singing; it appears several times in book III-->

 109.417 trade-wind.
 The prevailing wind patterns that eighteenth-century navigators used to sail their ships around the world.
-In the North Atlantic, the trade winds blow westerly from the coast of Africa just above the equator to the Caribbean, and blow northeasterly from Florida up the coast of North America and toward Europe.
+In the North Atlantic, the trade winds blow westerly from the coast of Africa just above the equator to the Caribbean and northeasterly from Florida up the coast of North America and toward Europe.

 110.425 weighed.
 The "Errata" list at the end of *The Sugar-Cane* indicates that "weighed" should read "weigh'd."